Learning to Rewrite Prompts for Personalized Text Generation: Learning the Prompt Rewriter

 For each type, we perform randomization of elements in the original prompt to produce multiple prompt variants.
 Our intuition is that both the selection and the ordering of elements can affect the generation performance.
 Specifically, we randomize the order of elements and remove the trailing $k$ elements, where $k$ is uniformly sampled from $[0, \lfloor N/2 \rfloor]$ and $N$ is the number of elements.
 For example, keywords $w_1, w_2, w_3, w_4, w_5$ may be permuted into a new sequence $w_3, w_2, w_5, w_1, w_4$, and then into the final sequence $w_3, w_2, w_5$ after randomly removing the last $2$ words.

-We produce $4$ unique randomized sequences for each element type, which leads to a set of $4 \times 4 \times 4 + 1 = 65$ prompt variants $\{p^v_i\}$ per \textit{current document}, including the original prompt.
+We produce $P$ unique randomized sequences for each element type, which leads to a set of $P^3 + 1$ prompt variants $\{p^v_i\}$ per \textit{current document}, including the original prompt.
+We will study the effect of different number of generated prompt variants in the experiments.
 All other components (e.g., the instructions, and ranked entries) of a prompt variant remain the same as those of the original prompt.

 We feed each prompt variant $p^v_i$ to the document generator and evaluate the generation performance $sc(p^v_i)$ against ground-truth current document based on metrics like \textsc{Bleu}.
 The variant with the highest score is chosen as the best prompt $p^b = \arg\max_{p^v_i} sc(p^v_i)$ and can be used as the label for supervised learning.
 An example of the original prompt is present in Figure~\ref{fig:prompt_example} (a) and a prompt variant is present in Figure~\ref{fig:prompt_example} (b).